Ryz3D/HERA/README.md

 ### Instructions

-The upper 4 bits of any instruction signify control lines for writing to the internal bus (everything but `STAT` uses 16-bit values):
+The upper 4 bits of any instruction represent control lines for writing to the internal bus (everything but `STAT` uses 16-bit values):
 | Upper nibble | Name    | Description              |
 | ------------ | ------- | ------------------------ |
 | 0            | `LIT`   | Literal value            |